donghyunjlim/NBA_Analysis/docs/p01-proposal.md

-# Title of your Project: Project Proposal (tESTINGG)
+# Title of your Project: Project Proposal (github test)

 **TODO**: Edit this file.
 Your project proposal goes here.
 Save and delete the developer notes when done.